Published in Commercial Law on June 6, 2023

 What benefits does the lemon law provide?

-What can a buyer do when the dealer or manufacturer fail to comply with the lemon law?
+What can a buyer do when the dealer or manufacturer fails to comply with the lemon law?

 Often manufacturers and car dealers are reluctant to replace defective vehicles or buy the vehicle back (obviously).
 If this happens, buyers can file suit and ask the court to force them to follow the law.
 When the buyer wins the lawsuit, the court can force the manufacturer and dealer to pay the buyer’s attorney fees and any costs incurred in bringing the legal action.
 This helps to level the playing field for consumers who have considerably fewer resources than car manufacturers and dealers.